 The primary difference between general and direct appears to be in the area of the results they are expected to produce.

-As shown in the following flow charts (click on them to view full size), they both use all media and they are both directed to the same target markets.
+As shown in the following flow charts, both general advertising and direct marketing use all media.
+They are both directed to the same target markets.
 And they must both produce sales.

-In effect, general advertising is truly an indirect selling strategy as opposed to direct marketing which is a direct selling strategy.
+In effect, general advertising is truly an indirect selling strategy as opposed to direct marketing.

-By the same token, direct marketers want to collect sales information on each customer knowing that the big profits come from repeat sales and relationship building rather than first time sales.
+By the same token, direct marketers want to collect sales information on each customer knowing that the big profits come from repeat customer sales and relationship building rather than first time sales.
 General advertisers typically do not deal with customer databases, CRM or sales tracking by channel or campaign.